 GS: (Jauntily) So, what, you just slosh it in and plonk the bricks together?

 AS: (There is a another lengthy pause while he, slowly, deliberately, folds his arms.
 They look like raw hams.)
 Something like that, yes.

 GS: (Starting to fidget a little) So is laying the bricks as easy as it looks or is it quite technical?

 AS: (He considers this for a moment.)
 No, it’s quite technical.

-(The chummy cameraman is now beginning to shake with laughter.
+(I wait for him to elaborate but he doesn’t.
+The chummy cameraman is now beginning to shake with laughter.
 Jammed in next to my left leg, I can feel his tripod vibrating.)

 GS: (With a hint of desperation) So would you say it’s more technical than, say, scrummaging?